Avoiding Plastic at Home and in the Kitchen

 Listen to article

-Audio is generated by DropInBlog's AI and may have slight pronunciation nuances.
+Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

 From grocery bags to product packaging and to-go containers to water bottles, plastic is one of the most widespread materials found in households.
 It’s no secret that plastic isn’t beneficial for our environment, but it is easy to overlook when it’s second nature to restock on ziplock bags and reach for plastic wrap while storing food.
 Although convenient, plastic has some not-so-great effects in and out of our homes.
-And when it comes to living sustainably, it is best to avoid using plastic when possible.
+And when it comes to living sustainably, it is best to practice avoiding plastic when possible.

 The key to being more sustainable with plastic isn’t necessarily switching to glassware and aluminum straws.
 The big picture is much simpler and less expensive- repurposing and reusing what we already have.
 Here are some simple, cost-effective tips for cutting down on plastic consumption: